 The Canon EOS R is a full-frame mirrorless camera with a fully-articulated screen that you can tilt and flip based on the image you're trying to capture.
 It's very well-built, and it takes pictures with amazing image quality.
 Also, its excellent photo autofocus system helps keep moving subjects in focus.
-It also has a decent video quality when you record in 4k and FHD, though it struggles a bit to capture clear footage in low-light settings.
+It also has decent video quality when you record in 4k and FHD, though it struggles a bit to capture clear footage in low-light settings.

 The Canon EOS R is good for travel photography.
 This well-built camera takes clear, detailed images that are mostly free of visual noise.
 Its excellent autofocus system helps keep moving subjects in focus, too.
 Unfortunately, it's a bit bulky and heavy, so it may not fit easily into your bag.

-The Canon EOS R is very good for landscape photography.
+The Canon EOS R is great for landscape photography.
 This well-built camera may be a bit heavy, but it's still pretty easy-to-use.
 It also has excellent image quality, so your photos are sharp, detailed, and free of visual noise.
 That said, its lens has some light falloff, so the edges of your image may appear a bit darker than the center.

 The Canon EOS R is good for sport and wildlife photography.
 It takes clear, sharp images, and its autofocus system helps keep track of fast-moving subjects.
 Unfortunately, it doesn't have a very high continuous shooting speed, and its buffer takes a bit of time to empty, so it's not really ideal for burst photography.

 The Canon EOS R is decent for vlogging.
 You can flip its screen to face you while you record, which is handy.
 It also has decent overall video quality in 4k and FHD, but your videos may have some visible noise if you're recording in low-light settings.
 Also, if you're recording in 4k while walking, your video may not be very stable, though it has a better stabilization performance in FHD.